w-disaster/w-disaster.github.io/badchars/index.md

 >
 ```

-The `usefulGadgets`'s which ROP Emporium gives us will come in handy, so disasseble it.
+The `usefulGadgets`'s which ROP Emporium gives us will come in handy, so disassemble it.

 ```asm
 pwndbg> disass usefulGadgets